Brane actions, Categorification of Gromov-Witten theory and Quantum K-theory: Categorification of GW-invariants and Quantum -theory

 \item $\intcocart \dgcont$ can be canonically identified with the fiber product

 . \end{itemize}

 Therefore, the commutativity of (\ref{natcat2}) and the universal property of pullbacks give the map (\ref{natcat}).\\

 For technical reasons we will need to impose some conditions in the derived stacks we work with.
-As in \cite{1307.0405}, we consider the full subcategory $\V\subseteq \T$ spanned by all the derived Artin stacks of the form $Y/G$ where $Y$ is a quasi-projective derived scheme of finite presentation and $G$ is a smooth linear algebraic group action on $Y$ over $k$.
-We will now summarize the nice features of $\V$.
+As in \cite{1307.0405}, we consider a full subcategory $\V\subseteq \T$, namely, we will consider $\V$ the full subcategory spanned by all perfect stacks in the sense of \cite[Section 3]{MR2669705}.
+In particular, thanks to \cite[Cor 3.22]{MR2669705}, stacks of the form $Y/G$ with $Y$ a quasi-projective derived scheme of finite presentation and $G$ is a smooth linear algebraic group action on $Y$ over $k$, are perfect.
+Also, thanks to the combination of \cite[Cor 5.2]{toen-azumaya} and \cite[Theorem 1]{MR1492534} (see also \cite[p.4]{1405.1887}) quasi-compact separated Deligne-Mumford stacks with coarse moduli space, such as the stack of stable maps, are perfect.
+We will now summarize the nice features of $\V$:

 \begin{enumerate} \item Any derived affine and any smooth and quasi-projective scheme of finite presentation belongs to $\V$.
 In particular, $X$ belongs to $\V$;\\ \item The inclusion $\V\subseteq \T$ is closed under products and $\V$ is a generating site for $\T$.
 Moreover, the $\infty$-functor